ankit-rathi/AR-Talks/DDIA2e/2_Defining_Nonfunctional_Requirements.md

 ***

 To visualize the relationship between **throughput** and **response time**, imagine a **grocery store checkout line**: when there are few customers (low throughput), the time it takes to check out (response time) is just the time it takes to scan items; however, as the store gets busier and more people enter the line, you spend more time waiting behind others (**queueing delay**), causing your total time in the store to increase dramatically even though the cashier is scanning at the same speed.

+### Chapter Summary

+In this chapter we examined several examples of nonfunctional requirements: performance, reliability, scalability, and maintainability.
+Through these topics we have also encountered principles and terminology that we will need throughout the rest of the book.
+We started with a case study of how one might implement home timelines in a social network, which illustrated some of the challenges that arise at scale.

+We discussed how to measure performance (e.g., using response time percentiles), the load on a system (e.g., using throughput metrics), and how they are used in SLAs.
+Scalability is a closely related concept: that is, ensuring performance stays the same when the load grows.
+We saw some general principles for scalability, such as breaking a task down into smaller parts that can operate independently, and we will dive into deep technical detail on scalability techniques in the following chapters.

+To achieve reliability, you can use fault tolerance techniques, which allow a system to continue providing its service even if some component (e.g., a disk, a machine, or another service) is faulty.
+We saw examples of hardware faults that can occur, and distinguished them from software faults, which can be harder to deal with because they are often strongly correlated.
+Another aspect of achieving reliability is to build resilience against humans making mistakes, and we saw blameless postmortems as a technique for learning from incidents.

+Finally, we examined several facets of maintainability, including supporting the work of operations teams, managing complexity, and making it easy to evolve an application’s functionality over time.
+There are no easy answers on how to achieve these things, but one thing that can help is to build applications using well-understood building blocks that provide useful abstractions.
+The rest of this book will cover a selection of building blocks that have proved to be valuable in practice.